janpfeifer/gonb/specialcmd/help.md

   to the kernel.
 Only available for _Go_ cells, and a new one is created at every execution.
   This is used by the `**GoNB**ui`` functions described above, and doesn't need to be accessed directly.

+### Writing Tests and Benchmarks

+If a cell includes the `%test` command (anywhere in cell), it is compiled with `go test` (as opposed to `go build`).
+This can be very useful both to demonstrate tests, or simply help develop/debug them in a notebook.

+If `%test` is given without any flags, it uses by default the flags `-test.v` (verbose) and `-test.run` defined with the list of the tests defined in the current cell.
+That is, it will run only the tests in the current cell.
+Also, if there are any benchmarks in the current cell, it appends the flag `-test.bench=.` and runs the benchmarks defined in the current cell.

+Alternatively one can use `%test <flags>`, and the `flags` are passed to the binary compiled with `go test`.
+Remember that test flags require to be prefixed with `test.`.
+So for a verbose output, use `%test -test.v`.
+For benchmarks, run `%test -test.bench=. -test.run=Benchmark`.

+See examples in the [`gotest.ipynb` notebook here](https://github.com/janpfeifer/gonb/blob/main/examples/tests/gotest.ipynb).

 ### Other

 - `%goworkfix`: work around 'go get' inability to handle 'go.work' files.
 If you are